-As you can see n 29 CFR 1910.178 (g)(7), OSHA required the entire forklifts, in spite of its types, to be checked for about once or twice per day before it can be operated or used.
+As you can see n 29 CFR 1910.178 (g)(7), OSHA required the entire forklifts, despite their types, to be checked about once or twice per day before they can be operated or used.
 If an operator used the forklift around the clock, it only means that the forklift must be checked or inspect right after its every shift.

-In connection with that, the operator or the driver of the forklift is obliged to perform the following type of inspections.
+In connection with that, the operator or the forklift driver is obliged to perform the following type of inspections.
 These inspections are;

 - The visual inspection of the pre-operational forklift operation without the keys, and;

 - Operational inspection of a forklift while the motor is running